JonathanY234/Acer-Battery-Manager-for-Linux/README.md

 ## Overview

-This Application allows configuring Battery Health settings from Linux; that is setting a 80% charge limit to conserve battery health and start a battery calibration mode.<br>
+This Application allows configuring Battery Health settings from Linux; that is setting a 80% charge limit to conserve battery health, start a battery calibration mode and monitor battery temperature.<br>
 This functionality is provided by a Kernel Module [acer-wmi-battery](https://github.com/frederik-h/acer-wmi-battery/) by Frederik Harwath.
 However this application makes it significatly more user friendly as it takes care of compiling for every new kernel version and provides graphical interface over some longish bash commands. <br>
 It provides some useful system info about the laptop as well.